Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: PEP formulation

 \subsection{Classes of linear operators}

 In this work, we want to extend PEP to methods involving linear operators.
 As we saw in the motivating examples of the introduction, such first-order methods typically compute the gradient of the objective function but also products of iterates with $M$ and $M^T$.
 More precisely, we can decompose expression \eqref{eq:to_decompose} of the gradient of a composed function $F(x) = g(Mx)$ as Currently, in the PEP framework, it is known how to incorporate equality $u_i = \nabla g(y_i)$.
 However, $y_i = Mx_i$ and $v_i = M^T u_i$ need new interpolation conditions.
 Indeed, analyzing such methods with PEP requires the ability to represent the application of a linear operator to a set of points, or even of a linear operator to some points and of the transpose of the same operator to some other points.
-We formalize this by defining different classes of linear operators $M$ of interest together with their respective interpolability.
-In what follows, we will use matrices and linear operators interchangeably as we only work on finite-dimensional spaces. \\
+We formalize this by defining different classes of linear operators $\mathcal{M}$ of interest together with their respective interpolability.
+In what follows, we will use matrices $M$ and linear operators $\mathcal{M}$ interchangeably as we only work on finite-dimensional spaces.

-We are interested in matrices with bounded spectrums as it is expected that the maximal singular value (resp. minimal and maximal eigenvalues for symmetric matrices) will play an important role in the efficiency of the methods.
+We are interested in matrices with bounded eigenvalues or singular values spectrums since the maximal eigenvalue and singular value have an important role in the efficiency of the methods.
 Such bounds on the spectrum are usually assumed in the literature.
-Moreover, we consider general, symmetric, and skew-symmetric matrices, namely, with $\sigma_{\max}(M)$ the largest singular value of $M$, and $\preceq$ is the L\"owner order.
+We consider general, symmetric, and skew-symmetric matrices, namely, with $\sigma_{\max}(M)$ the largest singular value of $M$, and $\preceq$ the L\"owner order.
 Note that $\LO{L}$ is the class of $L$-Lipschitz linear operators and $\LOS{\mu}{L}$ is the class $\mu$-strongly monotone $L$-Lipschitz symmetric linear operators (see \cite{ryu2020operator} for an analysis on interpolability of general, not necessarily linear operators).
-We now define operator interpolability in a similar way to function interpolability in Definition \ref{def:F_interpolability}.
+We now define operator interpolability in a similar way to function interpolability of Definition \ref{def:F_interpolability}.

-\begin{definition}[$\mathcal{L}_{0,L}$-interpolability] Sets of pairs $\{(x_i,y_i)\}_{i\in [N_1]}$ and $\{(u_j,v_j)\}_{j\in [N_2]}$ are $\LO{L}$-interpolable if, and only if, \end{definition}
+\begin{definition}[$\mathcal{L}_{L}$-interpolability] Sets of pairs $\{(x_i,y_i)\}_{i\in [N_1]}$ and $\{(u_j,v_j)\}_{j\in [N_2]}$ are $\LO{L}$-interpolable if, and only if, \end{definition}

 \begin{definition}[$\LOS{\mu}{L}$-interpolability] Set of pairs $\{(x_i,y_i)\}_{i\in [N]}$ is $\LOS{\mu}{L}$- interpolable if, and only if, \end{definition}

 \begin{definition}[$\LOT{L}$-interpolability] Set of pairs $\{(x_i,y_i)\}_{i\in [N]}$ is $\LOT{L}$- interpolable if, and only if, \end{definition}